-• The Examples prepare you for the Practising and Applying questions.
-Each example is a bit different from the others so that you can refer to many models.

-• You will work through the examples sometimes on your own, sometimes with another student, and sometimes with your teacher.

-• What is special about the examples is that the Solutions column shows you what you should write when you solve a problem, and the Thinking column shows you what you might be thinking as you solve the problem.

-• Some examples show you two different solutions to the same problem.
+- The Examples prepare you for the Practising and Applying questions.
+Each example is a bit different from the others so that you can refer to many models. - You will work through the examples sometimes on your own, sometimes with another student, and sometimes with your teacher. - What is special about the examples is that the Solutions column shows you what you should write when you solve a problem, and the Thinking column shows you what you might be thinking as you solve the problem. - Some examples show you two different solutions to the same problem.
 The example below from lesson 1.1.4 on page 14 shows two possible ways to answer the question, Solution 1 and Solution 2.

+Example 1 Calculating the GCF of Three Numbers

+Calculate GCF (50, 70, 140).

+The common factors are 2 and 5.
+GCF $(50, 70, 140) = 2 \times 5 = 10$

-Examples Example 1 C alculating the GCF of Three N umbers Calculate GCF (50, 70, 140).
-Solution 1 50 5 × 5 × 2 $\underbrace{\overset{70}{\underbrace{5}\times7\times\underline{2}}}^{70}$ $7 \times 10 \times 2$ $7 \times 2 \times 5 \times 2$ Thinking I used a factor tree to find the factors of each.
-I looked for the prime factors that were common to all thr ee.
-The common fa GCF (50, 70, 14 actors are 2 and 40) = 2 × 5 = 10 5. \cdot I multiplied the comm factors to get the GCF non :
+- I used a factor tree to find the factors of each. - I looked for the prime factors that were common to all three. - I multiplied the common factors to get the GCF.

-• I used a factor rainbow to find factor pairs for each number.

-• I divided each number by 1, then by 2, then by 3, and so on until I had a list of all possible different factors.
+- I used a factor rainbow to find factor pairs for each number. - I divided each number by 1, then by 2, then by 3, and so on until I had a list of all possible different factors.

-• You might work on the Practising and Applying questions by yourself, with a partner, or in a group.
-You can use the exposition and examples to help you.

-• The first few questions are similar to the questions in the Examples and the exposition.

-• The last question helps you think about the most important ideas you have learned in the lesson.
+- You might work on the Practising and Applying questions by yourself, with a partner, or in a group.
+You can use the exposition and examples to help you. - The first few questions are similar to the questions in the Examples and the exposition. - The last question helps you think about the most important ideas you have learned in the lesson.